Zhenye-Na/blog/_posts/2018-09-07-build-neural-network-with-mnist-from-scratch.md

 $$ \hat{y} = \sigma(w^T x + b). $$

 where $\sigma(z)$ is the `sigmoid()` we defined above.

+> Aside: In particular, rectiﬁed linear units (ReLU) have proven very successful for multi-layer neural networks.
+You would better use ReLU as the activation function of the hidden layers.

 ```python
 def feed_forward(X, params):